Zaru238/solar_panel_calc/README.md

 ./program a b

-Where 'a' is a daily consumption - valid range is fron 0 to 2^32 and 'b' is a sun hours - valid rahge is from 1 to 24
+Where 'a' is a daily consumption - valid range is from 0 to 2^32 and 'b' is a sun hours - valid range is from 1 to 24

 Returns amount of batteries, amount of panels and required roof space